UKHomeOffice/modern-slavery/README.md

 An app for a first responder to submit a form for a possible victim of modern slavery.

-When the environment variable `WRITE_TO_CASEWORK` is true the app will post cases to an SQS queue for later processing by the casework resolver service.

 # Contents

 1. [Install & Run](#install-and-run)